-Conjunctivitis is a particularly long word for a simple and common condition.
-The conjunctiva is the thin covering (like a very thin skin) that covers the white part of the eyes and the underside of the eyelids. '-itis' is the medical 'add-on' term for inflammation.
+Conjunctivitis is a simple and common condition.
+The conjunctiva is the thin covering (like a very thin skin) that covers the white part of the eyes and the underside of the eyelids. '-itis' is the medical term that is 'added-on' to words and means inflammation.

 Conjunctivitis is a very common condition in which one or both eyes become red or pink and may be sticky or watery.
 Almost everyone will have experienced it several times and will be familiar with the symptoms of sensation of grittiness and discomfort in the eyes, with redness and discharge.

 The symptoms of infective conjunctivitis are generally very mild.
 Because the conjunctiva does not cover the iris and pupil, conjunctivitis should not affect light getting into the eye and should not affect vision.

 Vision can appear blurred or misted because of discharge smeared over the surface of the eye, but this will usually clear on blinking or wiping the eyes.

 Because the conjunctiva (unlike the cornea, which covers the iris and pupil) is not very sensitive, conjunctivitis is usually uncomfortable rather than painful.

 - The main symptom of infective conjunctivitis is 'pink eye'.
 The eye looks pink or red.